spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/index.md

 There are two ways to use the Table Feature:

-- Via HTML tag (as a component) being projected into the Table Component—this allows users to control how the Table Feature is loaded on the page, but it does not control its loading from the Table Configuration.
+- Via HTML tag (as a component) being projected into the Table Component—this lets users control how the Table Feature is loaded on the page, but it does not control its loading from the Table Configuration.

     ```html
     <spy-table>